jhumelsine/jhumelsine.github.io/_posts/2024-07-22-yuri-evaluator.md

 __His email reply made me very happy.__

 # Second Epilog
-After I had posted a draft of this blog, I invited Yuri to review it.
+I invited Yuri to review an early draft.
 I wanted to make sure that I didn't misrepresent our evening.
 He has slightly different memories.
-I don't think they're inconsistent, but maybe different parts of the evening impressed each of us differently.
+I don't think our individual memories are inconsistent, but maybe different parts of the evening impressed each of us differently.

 Yuri remembers our struggles with the [StringTokenizer](https://docs.oracle.com/javase/8/docs/api/java/util/StringTokenizer.html), which the assignment warned is a legacy class retained only for backward compatability.
 New implementations should not use it.
 But for the purpose of this assignment, it could be used along with several other suggestions, such as [Pattern](https://docs.oracle.com/javase/8/docs/api/java/util/regex/Pattern.html) and [Matcher](https://docs.oracle.com/javase/8/docs/api/java/util/regex/Matcher.html).
 Though not listed in the assignment, [Scanner](https://docs.oracle.com/javase/8/docs/api/java/util/Scanner.html) might be a reasonable option as well.

 I have no memory of attempting to isolate tokens.
 We may have attempted to extract tokens from the expression.
-We may have also attempted to extract index values which are defined more like sparse array, with zero values omitted, or a `Map` of __Integer => Integer__ where the `key` is the index into the array and the `value` is the array's index value.
+We may have also attempted to extract index values which are defined like sparse array.

-Here's the assignment's description of variable and array values:
-> Since the expression has a variable, a, the evaluator needs to be supplied with a file that has a value for it.
-Here's what etest1.txt looks like, and in this example lower-case letters are variable declarations and defintions and upper-case letters are array declarations and definitions:
-> * a 3
-> * b 2
-> * A 5 (2,3) (4,5)
-> * B 3 (2,1)
-> * d 56

-Yuri doesn't recall the use of a `Map` for the variable resolution as I have implemented in my reconstruction.
-This is because the assignment provided helper classes for the datastore.
-It mentions a `Variable` class and `Array` class are provided for the variable and array datastores respectively.
-Their definitions are in the assignment package, which are inaccessible unless registered in the class.
-I'm sure we used the provided classes back then, but I used a `Map` for the recreation here.

-I don't remember using tokens for expression processing, nor did I use it in the recreation.
+I did not parse tokens in the recreation examples.
 I'm using just enough `String` processing to identify operator token locations and isolate substrings.
-Then I leaned heavily upon recursion to handle the rest as described with more detail in [Third Epilog](#third-epilog).
+I am leaning heavily upon recursion to handle the rest as described with more detail in [Third Epilog](#third-epilog).
 The assignment recomments recursion:
 > While recursion is optional for this assignment, using it to evaluate subexpressions will make it a LOT easier to write working code.
 (This is a great opportunity to learn how to use recursion in a realistic situation!!)

 I was thinking about my recursion based recreation implemenation, and I'm pretty sure that it has a mistake.
-But guess what?
+Guess what?
 For right now, I don't care.
+I will describe it, but I won't address it.

 I'm near 100% sure that the addition and multiplicate code will evaluate right-to-left rather than left-to-right.
 But none of the test cases fail.
 And just to be on the safe side, I added these additional tests to confirm this:
 ```java